David Kustoff: Texas v. Pennsylvania

 In December 2020, Kustoff was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden prevailed over incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 Personal life

 Kustoff is Jewish and married to Roberta Kustoff, who is also a lawyer at the Kustoff and Strickland Firm.
 They have two children.
 They live in Germantown, an eastern suburb of Memphis.

-He and Max Miller are the only two Republican Jewish members of the House of Representatives.
+Along with Max Miller, Randy Fine, and Craig Goldman, Kustoff is among the only four Republican Jewish members of the House of Representatives.

 Kustoff served on the board of directors of BankTennessee and as a member of the Tennessee Higher Education Commission.